THE DPAC43 EXECUTIVE TEAM

 Mr. Klassen, a lawyer from Port Coquitlam, has two children, one in elementary and one in high school.
 He’s actively involved in PAC’s at both schools.
 He started attending DPAC meetings as a DPAC rep for Kilmer Elementary and has now been involved with the DPAC Executive for three years.
 Of utmost concern to Mr. Klassen is assuring parents are involved in decisions respecting the education process.

 Edward Ram is a local business person and former teacher.
 Edward graduated from UBC with a Degree in Science and an Honours Degree in Education.
 He and his wife, Paula, have five children, all of which attended local schools in SD43 since 1995.
-His youngest child is currently in Grade 11.
-Edward has 12 years’ experience volunteering on various committees for the PAC’s at the schools his children have attended and six years with the DPAC starting as a Rep. for two years and as DPAC Vice-President the last four years.
+His youngest child is currently in Grade 12.
+Edward has 13 years’ experience volunteering on various committees for the PAC’s at the schools his children have attended and more than seven years with the DPAC starting as a PAC representative, DPAC Vice-President and now Treasurer.

 Shari O’Neill is the Mother of two children in SD43.
 She is a small business owner and avid school community and city community volunteer.
 As the Parent Education Coordinator, Shari is looking forward to bringing relevant issues forward for discussion with a variety of presenters.
 The health and happiness of all students is foremost in her mind when organizing information nights for parents.